 The first phase, the CPRG planning grants, will provide $250 million for noncompetitive planning grants to develop a regional plan to improve air quality.
 Development of the plan is a required step for any eligible local government to access the $4.6 billion of CPRG implementation grant funding from the second phase of the CPRG.

 The NCTCOG was awarded $1 million in funds from the CPRG planning grants on behalf of the region.
-As a recipient of these funds, NCTCOG is required to develop a Priority Climate Action Plan and a Comprehensive Climate Action Plan.
+As a recipient of these funds, NCTCOG is required to develop a Priority Climate Action Plan and a Comprehensive Action Plan.
 These plans will be developed into the comprehensive, multi-pollutant Dallas-Fort Worth Air Quality Improvement Plan.

 Go to https://www.epa.gov/inflation-reduction-act/climate-pollution-reduction-grants for additional information.